mplsgrant/rust_realm2024/README.md

 # rust_realm2024

-This is a classroom project.x
+This is a classroom project.